Applying for co-naturalization of a minor child

 - A residence permit for the purpose of studying, for example, is not suitable for naturalization.

-- You have not been convicted of a criminal offense.
-If you are currently under investigation on suspicion of a criminal offense, the citizenship authority will suspend the naturalization process until the proceedings have been concluded.
+- You have not been convicted of a criminal offense by a final judgment.
+If you are currently under investigation on suspicion of a criminal offense, the citizenship authority will suspend the naturalization process until the conclusion of the proceedings.

 -

-You have sufficient knowledge of the German language, at least at level B1.
+You have sufficient knowledge of the German language, at least at the B1 level.
 This does not apply, for example,

 - For minor children who have not yet reached the age of 16, age-appropriate language development is sufficient.